|

 The physiognomic sphere of individuality is possible for describing by means of

-Democritus the authentic understanding of human individuality is achievable.
+philosophical concepts of Democritus, as authentic understanding of human individuality is achievable

-Aristotle's philosophy the essence of the man consists of two parts, but
+Aristotle's philosophies the human essence consists of two parts, but according

 which form individuality.